AdaCore/spark2014/docs/lrm/source/subprograms.rst

 3. A ``null_global_specification`` indicates that the subprogram does not reference any ``global_item`` directly or indirectly.

+.. _tu-fa-global_aspects-04:

+4. If a subprogram's Global aspect is not otherwise specified and either

+   * the subprogram's Pure aspect is True; or

+   * a Pure_Function pragma applies to the subprogram

+   then a Global aspect of *null* is implicitly specified for the subprogram.

 .. _etu-global_aspects-ss:

 .. centered:: **Name Resolution Rules**